mfkiwl/neper/doc/neper_t.rst

   **Default value**: :data:`r1,r2,r3`.

-.. option:: -orioptiini <ori_distrib> (secondary option)
+.. option:: -orioptiini <ori_attributes> (secondary option)

-  Specify the initial crystal orientations, which can be:
+  Specify the initial crystal orientations and/or their weights and distributions (theta parameter).

   - :data:`random`: random orientations;
   - :data:`file(<file_name>[,des=<descriptor>])`: orientations to be read from a :ref:`data_file` written using a specific descriptor (see :ref:`rotations_and_orientations`, default :data:`rodrigues`).